roschfield/Awesome-Developer-Resources/README.md

 # Awesome Resources

 Hello and Welcome to the Awesome Resources repository!
 Here, you'll find a curated list of various resources to help you on your journey to becoming a better developer.
-Whether you're looking websites for jobs, design inspirations, interview practice, roadmaps, data structures and algorithms (DSA), frontend practice,icons, tutorials, free e-books, or more, you'll find it all here!
+Whether you're looking websites for jobs, design inspirations, interview practice, roadmaps, data structures and algorithms, frontend practice, icons, tutorials, free e-books, or more, you'll find it all here!

 ## Table of Contents